-In dynamically assigning subcarriers to users, the subcarrier mapper performs an important scheduler function, which "schedules" different subcarriers to carry different users' data symbols.
-For example, in the first four OFDM symbols shown in Figure 28(b), user A is allocated less bandwidth than user B. However, in the second four OFDM symbols shown in the same figure, user A is allocated more bandwidth than user B. This change in granted bandwidth as a function of time is probably due to different users' bandwidth requests at different times subject to any quality-of-service (QoS) constraints.
-In fact, the scheduler makes optimizations decisions on the assignments of subcarriers and allocation of bandwidth resources based on multiple factors, including a user's current request for bandwidth, other users' pending (and competing) requests for bandwidth, users' QoS requirements, and channel quality experienced by each user.
+- In dynamically assigning subcarriers to users, the subcarrier mapper performs an important scheduler function, which "schedules" different subcarriers to carry different users' data symbols. - The change in granted bandwidth as a function of time is probably due to different users' bandwidth requests at different times subject to any quality-of-service (QoS) constraints. - In fact, the scheduler makes optimizations decisions on the assignments of subcarriers and allocation of bandwidth resources based on multiple factors, including a user's current request for bandwidth, other users' pending (and competing) requests for bandwidth, users' QoS requirements, and channel quality experienced by each user.

-Because OFDMA can dynamically allocate resources both in frequency (subcarriers) and in time (OFDM symbols), it is expected that broadband mobile systems will mostly use the more flexible OFDMA in the physical layer.
-In fact, the Mobile WiMAX System Profile specifies only the OFDMA implementation at the physical layer because OFDMA's scalable architecture is more suitable for mobile usage.
+- Because OFDMA can dynamically allocate resources both in frequency (subcarriers) and in time (OFDM symbols), it is expected that broadband mobile systems will mostly use the more flexible OFDMA in the physical layer. - In fact, the Mobile WiMAX System Profile specifies only the OFDMA implementation at the physical layer because OFDMA's scalable architecture is more suitable for mobile usage.